 1. What’s the best tactical flashlight for an AR15?

 Ans.
-There is a huge range of flashlights on the market that will suit your AR15 that can reach prices of over $1000.
+There is a huge range of flashlights on the market that will suit your AR15 but can set you back as much as $1000.
 However, from our list, the best flashlight to attach to your AR15 would be the J5 Tactical V1-PRO, as it’s extremely lightweight and won’t affect the performance of your rifle.

 2. How many lumens should I look for in a tactical flashlight?

 Ans.
 For a tactical flashlight, you want to be looking for brightness that goes up to at least 300 lumens.
-1000 lumens on a high beam would be preferable, as this brightness would be optimal for an emergency.
+1000 lumens on a high beam would be preferable since this brightness would be optimal for an emergency.

 3. How many lumens do you need to blind an attacker?